Michael-Steshenko/dual-boot-GPi-case/README.md

 # dual-boot-GPi-case
 Scripts for setting up and dual booting on the GPi case

 ## installing the safe shutdown script on raspbian
 1) Install the regular safe shutdown script located here: https://github.com/RetroFlag/retroflag-picase
 2) replace the script in /opt/RetroFlag/SafeShutdown.py with the file with the same name in this repo. the modified script, shuts down startx instead of RetroPie if it's open and shuts down the system.

+## installing the safe shutdown script on RetroPie

+## installing the OS switch script on RetroPie
+Put the boot_to_raspbian.sh file from this git in /opt/retropie/configs/all/runcommand-menu of the RetroPie partition. restart emulationstation.
+You can now access the script by pressing a on your GPi case when launching any game, going to "User Menu" and selecting "boot_to_raspbian".

 ## connecting a blutooth keyboard to work with multiple partitions
 1) boot into RetroPie and connect a blutooth keyboard using the GPi case keys and RetroPie menu